Bhagabanpur I: Pisciculture

 Purba Medinipur's net district domestic product derives one fifth of its earnings from fisheries, the highest amongst all the districts of West Bengal.
 The nett area available for effective pisciculture in Bhagabanpur I CD Block in 2013-14 was 900.23 hectares.
 5,668 persons were engaged in the profession and approximate annual production was 34,299 quintals.

 Banking

-In 2013-14, Bhagabanpur I CD Block had offices of 6 commercial banks and 3 gramin banks.
+In 2013–14, Bhagabanpur I CD Block had offices of 6 commercial banks and 3 gramin banks.

 Backward Regions Grant Fund

 Medinipur East district is listed as a backward region and receives financial support from the Backward Regions Grant Fund.
 The fund, created by the Government of India, is designed to redress regional imbalances in development.
 As of 2012, 272 districts across the country were listed under this scheme.
 The list includes 11 districts of West Bengal.

 Transport

 Bhagabanpur I CD Block has 2 ferry services and 3 originating/ terminating bus routes.

-Deshapran railway station is on the Tamluk-Digha line, constructed in 2003-04.
+Deshapran railway station is on the Tamluk-Digha line, constructed in 2003–04.

-SH 4 connecting Jhalda (in Purulia district) and Digha (in Purba Medinipur district) passes through this block.
+SH 4 passes through this block.

-The place is accessible by bus.
-Direct buses are plying from Howrah, Kolkata, Mecheda, Tamluk, Egra, Jaleswar, Baleswar, Puri, Midnapore city via Kharagpur city.
-The nearest railway station is Bajkul (Deshpran rail station) which is almost 1.5 km away from the place.
-From there, Bhagwanpur can be reached by bus, taxi, tracker, etc. The name of the bus stand is Shibbazar (named after a lord Shiba temple at the bus stand).